rust-lang/rust-forge/src/infra/channel-layout.md

 - `profiles` - This is part of the future setup for deciding the default component set to install.
-Instead of choosing the `components` of `pkg.rust` instead `rustup` will honour one of the entries in the `profiles` table.
+Instead of choosing the `components` of `pkg.rust` instead `rustup` will honor one of the entries in the `profiles` table.
   Usually this will be the `default` entry which _essentially_ (though not exactly) boils down to
   `["rustc", "cargo", "rust-std", "rust-docs", "rustfmt", "clippy"]`.